 Also, be careful to check the weather beforehand.
 It can get pretty cold as you're hiking up.
 A hat and gloves would've been nice.
 This was in October too!

 Alright, whose ready for some pizza?
 Cuz we were starved!
 We checked out Settebello and the Margherita pizza was clutch.
 I'd order two pizzas or a pizza and appetizer if you're sharing with someone!
 We paired it with their meat and cheese platter.
 If I went back, I'd do two pizzas so it'd be more filling!
 The pizza was $13 and the platter was $15.
+Therefore, it was a little pricey but our waiter was sweet.
+We asked about cool bars nearby and he recommended some great ones!

 *TIP- the restaurant has their own parking.
 Do not pay for public parking!
 Their spots are nestled down the alley, behind the restaurant.